& Operator: Concatenating Strings and Numbers

 Now, you can concatenate strings.

-Enter values in the Surname field and the Given Name field, to check that the result is displayed in the Name field.
+Enter values into the First Name field and the Last Name field, and check that the concatenated result is displayed automatically in the Full Name field.

 Empty fields are concatenated as null strings.

-For example, if you set a formula "State/Province&City&Block_number&Building&" "&Floor" in the Address field, even when the Floor is empty, other strings are concatenated.
+For example, set a formula "State/Province&City&Street&Building_Name&" "&Floor" in the Address field.
+In this case, even when the Building Name is empty, other strings are concatenated.